Global Stocks Struggle for Direction as Central Bankers Meet

 Global stocks were mixed Friday as U.S.-China trade talks appeared to make little progress and investors turned their attention to the Federal Reserve's Jackson Hole retreat.

-The Stoxx Europe 600 rose 0.2% in early trading, and futures pointed to opening gains in the U.S.
+The Stoxx Europe 600 rose 0.1% in early trading, with the basic-resources sector outperforming.
+Futures pointed to opening gains in the U.S.

+All eyes Friday will be on the meeting of central bankers in Jackson Hole, Wyo. for Fed Chairman Jerome Powell's speech.
+The event will be Mr. Powell's first public appearance since President Trump criticized the Fed's campaign to raise interest rates.

+The U.S. central bank posted a paper Thursday from a group of senior Fed economists warning that because monetary policy operates with a lag, officials shouldn't be too complacent in raising interest rates once unemployment drops to low levels.

 Chinese indexes turned in mixed results after two days of midlevel trade talks between the U.S. and China failed to yield any breakthroughs.
 The Shanghai Composite Index rose 0.2% Friday, bringing its gains for the week to 2.3%, while the Shenzhen A Share index dropped 0.2%.